bowmanjd/vimtalk/slides/presentation.md

 Notes:

-Itinerary of where we are going
+Here is an itinerary so you know where we are going today.

 ---